kanglicheng/code-school/rails/readings/middleware.md

 refer the group of middlewares as a stack.
 In particular, this representation reinforces the fact that each middleware will be run one at time, in the order specified.
 To see how this works, let's analyze what happens in a typical Rails application.
-Start by looking back at the results of `rake middleware`.
+Start by looking back at the results of `rails middleware`.
 The first middleware listed is `Rack::Sendfile`.
 This means that this middleware processes the request before any other part of Rails ever sees it.
 This particular middleware is responsible for efficiently serving files.